ToolACE-MT: Non-Autoregressive Generation for Agentic Multi-Turn Interaction: Experiments

-In addition to generation efficiency, we further examine how our non-autoregressive pipeline influences task completion efficiency.
+\textbf{Task Completion Efficiency.} In addition to generation efficiency, we further examine how our non-autoregressive pipeline influences task completion efficiency.
+Here we define task completion efficiency as how effectively the assistant completes a user task, where turn numbers per task serve as a signal.
 We hypothesize that this generation paradigm supports more effective overall task planning, thereby reducing the number of interaction turns required to complete a task.
 In contrast, MAS often involves trial-and-error behavior from the assistant model to identify correct actions.
 This hypothesis is first supported by statistics from the training data: as shown in the left part of Figure~\ref{fig:len-stat}, instances generated by our method \name have fewer assistant turns on average than those generated by MAS.
 Evaluation on $\tau$-Bench (right part) further validates this advantage, where our model completes tasks successfully with an average of $13.7$ assistant turns, compared to $15.4$ turns for MAS.
 These findings suggest that \name leads to better task structuring and more efficient interaction patterns.